Shriinivas/blenderbezierutils/README.md

 <b>Add-on Version: 0.9.96 </b>

 This add-on contains several tools and utility ops for working with Bézier curves. <br>
-Supported Blender Versions: <b>2.8x</b> <br>
+Supported Blender Versions: <b>2.8+, 3.0+</b> <br>
 Video Tutorials: </b> https://www.youtube.com/playlist?list=PLxsh4i5F_h9G6QFoPzKvBRMayz8533fSW<br>

 # Installation
 ### *** Please do not download the github zip, you need only the blenderbezierutils.py file
-- Download blenderbezierutils.py (save the file from <a href = 'https://raw.githubusercontent.com/Shriinivas/blenderbezierutils/master/blenderbezierutils.py'>this location</a> in a folder on disk.)
+- Download blenderbezierutils.py (save the file from <a href = 'https://raw.githubusercontent.com/Shriinivas/blenderbezierutils/master/blenderbezierutils.py'>this location</a> in a folder on disk.).
+For Blender versions below 2.93, download <a href='https://raw.githubusercontent.com/Shriinivas/blenderbezierutils/master/blenderbezierutils_2.8.py'> blenderbezierutils_2.8.py </a>.
 - Open Blender and select Edit->Preferences
 - Click install Add-ons tab and then Install Add-on from File
 - Select the downloaded file